JFM269/Object-Detection-by-Drones-using-Deep-Learning/README.md

 # Drone-with-Object-Tracking
 - Assembled a DM002 Remote Control Quadcopter with camera
 - Recorded video from the drone camera in real-time
-- Transmitted the video capture to device using WIFI
+- Transmitted the video capture to device using WiFi
 - Implemented the pre-existing YOLO model(you-only-look-once) for object detection and tracking
 - The model is capable of detecting and naming multiple objects on a single video frame from a wide range of options(human, umbrella, bottle, etc)
 - Coded in Python using libraries like Numpy, OpenCV, Darknet.